• Courses

 Below the list of possible events, click Add (in the Event Parameters section).

-Click Add.
+Then, you will have to add two parameters (one by one).
+It is easier to add them now since the boxes for value and currency are already pre-defined.
+Insert the Data Layer variable (that returns currency) that you have recently created.
 Then do the same thing for value.
 Select the value in the first dropdown field and insert the Data Layer variable that returns the order total in the second field.
 Eventually, the tag configuration will look like this:

-In the Twitter Pixel purchase tag, click anywhere on the Triggering section and then click the Plus icon in the top-right corner.
+In the Twitter Pixel purchase tag, click anywhere on the Triggering section and click the Plus icon in the top-right corner.

 Select the trigger type: Custom Event.
 If the value of the “event” parameter in the dataLayer.push was “purchase”, enter “purchase” in the trigger’s settings.